yihui/yihui.org/content/en/2017-12-21-on-exit-parent.md

 slug: on-exit-parent
 ---

 Kevin wrote a clever `defer()` function in [a pull request](https://github.com/rstudio/reticulate/pull/107/files) two months ago, and it almost killed me when I first saw it.^[This PR is one of the greatest contributions in the history of R packages.
 I'll talk about it next year.
 Some of you may be sleepless because of it.]
-It looked so short, but I'm really bad at reasoning code that uses a combination of `substitute()`, `evalq()`, `do.call()` with the `envir` argument, especially when `substitute()` is used three times, and there are three `envir` arguments.
+It looked so short, but I'm really bad at reasoning code that uses a combination of `substitute()`, `evalq()`, and `do.call()` with the `envir` argument, especially when `substitute()` is used three times, and there are three `envir` arguments.

 ![It killed me several times](https://slides.yihui.name/gif/latex-tweak.gif)